kyleParrent/final-project/README.md

 ### Getting Started

-•	Copy the .env.example file by using the command: cp .env.example .env
+..*	Copy the .env.example file by using the command: cp .env.example .env ..*	Install all dependencies using the command: npm i ..*	Set up a database using Postgresql
-•	Install all dependencies using the command: npm i
+..*	3rd party account set-up:
-•	Set up a database using Postgresql
+  ..* Create a GNews API account (https://gnews.io/) ..* Create a Heroku account
-•	3rd party account set-up:
+  ..* Set your environment variables on Heroku and .env file
-o	Create a GNews API account (https://gnews.io/) o	Create a Heroku account o	Set your environment variables on Heroku and .env file 	DATABASE_URL
+    ..* DATABASE_URL
-	API_KEY
+    ..* API_KEY
 !!!WARNING Do NOT add these to your .env file.
 Only add to Heroku!!!
-	TOKEN_SECRET (use a dummy token in .env for now)
+    ..* TOKEN_SECRET (use a dummy token in .env for now)